Veolia UK - Tax Strategy

 Given both the scale and different aspects of our business, risks will inevitably arise from time to time.
 However, Veolia effectively manages these risks in a number of distinct ways:

 - The UK Group Tax Department is adequately staffed, has clearly defined roles, and has the required skills and support to carry out their role effectively.
-Regular training will be provided to ensure they are capable of identifying and managing the tax risks faced as a result of the ever changing tax obligations both in the UK and overseas.
+Regular training is provided to ensure they are capable of identifying and managing the tax risks faced as a result of the ever changing tax obligations both in the UK and overseas.

-We will only use tax planning to support the business strategy and as such all decisions will have a sound commercial rationale, will be within the confines of the law and will take into account any impact that such actions will have on its external reputation.
+We will only use tax planning to support the business strategy and as such all decisions will have a sound commercial rationale, will be within the confines of the law and will take into account any impact that such actions will have on our external reputation.

 We engage with HMRC with honesty, integrity, respect and fairness and in a spirit of co-operative compliance.
-We believe we have a transparent and open relationship with HMRC and will co-operate with them, to the extent possible, on a real time basis.
+We believe we have a transparent and open relationship with HMRC and will cooperate with them, to the extent possible, on a real time basis.
 Where appropriate, Veolia will also enter into consultations with HMRC to assist in the shaping of future legislation and tax policy.
 All information requests from HMRC – whether under a formal enquiry or otherwise - are processed in as timely a manner as possible in order to ensure that the information provided is accurate and complete.

-To ensure consistency of approach, all dealings with HRMC, where possible are dealt with by the UK tax department.
-On occasions, contact with HMRC is required to be made by others, but this is always with the full knowledge of the UK Tax Director.
+To ensure consistency of approach, all dealings with HMRC are where possible dealt with by the UK Group Tax Department.
+On occasions, contact with HMRC is required to be made by others, but this should always be with the full knowledge of the UK Tax Director.
 The above approach is also extended to other Government Agencies and, occasionally, overseas fiscal authorities.